AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Experimental Evaluation

 \subsection{DoS Behavior of UEs \& Operators}

 In Table~\ref{table:attack_results}, we summarized all 20 smartphone models tested and their reaction to the attacks.
 The behavior of the UEs in reaction to DoS attacks is specified in 3GPP TS 24.301 \cite{3gpp_3gpp_2020}, and we verified it using downlink overshadowing with real base stations in the operators' Faraday cage.
-In our shielded lab environment, we measured the exact timings.
-Note that only the Attach Reject attack is displayed since the Service Reject attack displayed very similar behavior.
+In our shielded lab environment, we measured the time during which the phone did not try to re-connect to the network.
+Note that only the Attach Reject attack is presented since the Service Reject attack had a matching impact.
 Some of the newer UEs we tested implemented T3247, as specified in Section 5.3.7b of TS 24.301 \cite{3gpp_3gpp_2020}.
-This timer indicates to the UE to re-try within 30-60 minutes until a UE specific maximum number of failed attach attempts is reached.
+This timer indicates to the UE to re-try within 30-60 minutes until a UE-specific maximum number of failed attach attempts is reached.
 When this number of attempts is reached, all smartphones tested exhibited a $\geq$ 12h DoS when subjected to an \texttt{Attach Reject \#8}.
 Note that a user interacting with the device has the possibility to restore connection earlier, e.g., via rebooting the phone or re-inserting the SIM card.
+Without such actions, after the DoS attack, the phone did not try to use any other cell of the same operator.
+By attacking only one cell at a time, AdaptOver can cause an effective and persistent DoS.

 After having verified the behavior of each UE, we verified that the operator in our country sends the desired attack messages when prompted.
 For this, we connected with a slightly modified version of srsUE.
-We verified that when the network receives a \texttt{Service Request} without authentication, it reacts with a \texttt{Service Reject \#9}.
-Finally, using random IMSIs, we found a set of IMSIs that were blocked in the real network and yielded an \texttt{Attach Reject \#8} when used in an \texttt{Attach Request}.
+We verified that when the network receives a \texttt{Service Request} without authentication, it reacts with a \texttt{Service Reject \#9}, as is expected by the TS24.301 standard.
+Furthermore, using random IMSIs, we found a set of IMSIs that were blocked in the real network and yielded an \texttt{Attach Reject \#8} when used in an \texttt{Attach Request}.
+We also found that all other invalid IMSIs trigger the \texttt{Attach Reject \#15}, which has a similiar persistent DoS effect.
+Finally, we verified that upon receiving an \texttt{Attach Request} with an invalid TMSI, the network reacts with an \texttt{Identity Request}, which is used in the uplink IMSI extraction attack.